GautamDeepak/Earth-Observation-Science-Practicals/EOS_Prac_Module2.md

-# Introductory Remote Sensing (ENV202/502)
+# Earth Observation Science (GEOM2084)
-Prac 2 - Image visualisation (single- and multi-band)
+Module 2 Prac - Spectral reflectance and indices

 ### Acknowledgments
 - [Earth Engine Beginning Curriculum](https://docs.google.com/document/d/1ZxRKMie8dfTvBmUNOO0TFMkd7ELGWf3WjX0JvESZdOE/edit#!)
 - [Google Earth Engine guide](https://developers.google.com/earth-engine/guides)

-### Objective
+### Learning objectives

-The objective of this Prac is to get you started with satellite images.
-By the end of this exercise, you will learn the visualisation skills of the satellite images.
-We will work on visualisation of single-band image (using NASA SRTM as an example) and multi-band image (using Sentinel-2 as an example).
-Using these skills, you will be able to visualise any other optical images in the Google Earth Engine.
+The learning objectives of this Prac are:
+- to be able to find cloud-free image from historical archive
+- to be able to extact and critically assess the spectral reflectance of landscape features.
+- to be able to compute and interpret the spectral indices for such as vegetation, water.

 ---------------------------------------------------
-## 1. Getting started with the image
+## 1. Working with image collection - IRS03

+## 2. Plotting spectral reflectance of landscape features - IRS04

+## 2. Calculating spectral indices - IRS05

 1. Open up the Google Earth Engine environment by going to this address in the **Chrome browser**: [https://code.earthengine.google.com](https://code.earthengine.google.com).